markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     Represents a content analysis task.

     Attributes:
-        content: Content to analyze
+        content: The textual content to analyze
         priority: Analysis priority (0-1)
         rationale: Why this analysis is needed
-        chunk_index: Index if this is part of a chunked analysis
+        chunk_index: If chunked, the index of this chunk
     """
     content: str
     priority: float